 - Your personal tax returns and assessment notices for the last 2 years.

 If you’re building a home:

 - Plans, specifications, council approval and builders contract

 - Owner Builder Independent Adviser’s Report (if you’re the builder).

 Credit Criteria, fees and charges apply.
 Terms and conditions available on request.
 Based on Westpac's credit criteria, residential lending is not available for Non-Australian Resident borrowers.
 This information has been prepared without taking your objectives, needs and overall financial situation into account.
 For this reason, you should consider the appropriateness of the information and, if necessary, seek appropriate professional advice.

-First Time Buyer Exclusive offers: The First Time Buyer Fixed Options Home Loan offer and the First Time Buyer Flexi First Options Home Loan offer is eligible for First Time Buyers only.
-First Time Buyers are applicants applying for their first home loan for their first property.
-First Time Buyer offers can be taken together however cannot be taken in conjunction with, or in addition to other special offers, negotiated rates or discounts.
-For joint home loan applications, all applicants must be First Time Buyers.
+First Home Buyer home loan offers: The First Home Buyer Fixed Options Home Loan offer and the First Home Buyer Flexi First Option Home Loan offer are available for First Home Buyers only.
+First Home Buyers are applicants applying for their first home loan for their first property.
+For joint home loan applications, all applicants must be First Home Buyers.
 Not available to company and trust account holders.

 3Comparison Rate: The comparison rate is based on a secured loan of $150,000 over the term of 25 years.
 WARNING: The comparison rate applies only to the example or examples given.
 Different amounts and terms will result in different comparison rates.